LCD Soundsystem (album)

-LCD Soundsystem is the debut studio album by American rock band LCD Soundsystem.
+LCD Soundsystem is the debut studio album by the American rock band of the same name.
 It was released on January 24, 2005, jointly through DFA and Capitol Records in the United States and EMI elsewhere.
-The album encompasses genres that range from dance-punk to electronica to indie rock to dance music.
-The album was critically acclaimed upon release and was nominated for the 2006 Grammy Award for Best Electronic/Dance Album.
-Many singles were released to promote the album, including the band's breakout "Daft Punk Is Playing at My House", which reached number one on the UK Dance Chart in March, 2005.
+The album was produced by the DFA, a production group composed of LCD Soundsystem member James Murphy and former Unkle member Tim Goldsworthy.
+Musically, the album encompasses genres that range from dance-punk to electronica and indie rock to dance music.

+Upon its release, the album was critically acclaimed by music critics.
+Commercially, the album peaked within the top 10 of both the US Top Dance Albums and Belgian Albums Chart.
+It was also nominated for the 2006 Grammy Award for Best Electronic/Dance Album.
+Eight singles were released to promote the album, including the band's breakout "Daft Punk Is Playing at My House", which reached number one on the UK Dance Chart in March 2005, and was nominated in the Best Dance Recording category at the 2006 Grammys.